 SNOW AND BAD WEATHER PROCEDURES

-“Schools should, wherever possible, stay open in severe weather.
+“School sites should, wherever possible, stay open in severe weather.
 They play a key role in their communities and by staying open help both their pupils and parents.” – Department for Education

 Communicating With You